 There is not currently available, a list of texting platforms that can be used without a review.
 ALL texting use cases require IRB and RISO review regardless of the technology.
 As information about available platforms is acquired, it will be added to this section.

-- To learn more about how REDCap+Twillio can be used in a study, contact firstname.lastname@example.org
+- To learn more about how REDCap+Twillio can be used in a study, contact firstname.lastname@example.org, and review their guidelines.

 - The use of REDCap+Twilio Module has been reviewed by the Research Information Security Office (RISO).
 All the participant data is stored in REDCap (names, emails, phone numbers).
 Twilio is used to send the text + survey link.
 When the respondent touches the link, their browser opens on their smart phone and they complete the survey in the secure website.